Main content of the website

 We will fine pet owners who show a consistent pattern of losing their dogs and not taking proactive steps to find them.

-If you want to report a pet running at large, email animalcontrol@thompson.ca
+To report a pet running at large, email animalcontrol@thompson.ca

 Stray Cats

-It's a common conception that cats are outdoor animals.
-However, stray cats have a real impact on urban ecology, and the average lifespan of outdoor cats is less than a third of indoor cats.
 "Outdoor cats" are considered animals at large just like dogs: if you want your cat to spend time outside, they should wear a harness like a dog, or be contained to a well-built cat-io.

 Fee and Fine